10 Tips to Avoid Crowds at Mount Rainier in Peak Season

 Don’t get me wrong, Sunrise attracts crowds, too.
 Some of the park’s best hikes are in this area, including Burroughs Mountain and the Mount Fremont Lookout Trail.

 But even on busy summer days, Sunrise offers a more relaxed experience than Paradise.
-The trade-off is there’s no on-site lodge or restaurant and less amenities.
+The trade-off is there’s no indoor lounge area or sit-down dining options.

 On one July weekend afternoon, I left the Sunrise parking area at 1pm and counted over 20 empty spots, with the overflow parking lot less than half full!
 At the same time the day before, cars lined the main roads at Paradise, swarming the lot as they waited for openings.